new-church/sc-www/content/news/art-classes.md

 The subject of our art endeavours will be Correspondences of Egypt - guidance on the subject will be provided at each class.

-Live participation is offered to the first six people who sign up (booking required, $5 per class), while Zoom attendees can participate for free (no booking required for ZOom use).
+Live participation is offered to the first six people who sign up (booking required, $5 per class), while Zoom attendees can participate for free (no booking required for Zoom use).

 Session will run from 10am to 2pm every week.